-Essay 20 pages (March 9, 2012) 35% Essay proposal (January 13/2012) Seminar Presentations and Commentary Papers 30% (15% x 2) Participation Grade 10% (5% x 2) Final Exam (Scheduled during exam period in April 2012) 25% Readings that relate to seminar topics will be assigned each week.
+Essay 20 pages (March 8, 2013) 25% Essay proposal (January 11/2013) Seminar Presentations and Commentary Papers 40% (20% x 2) Participation Grade 10% (5% x 2) Final Exam (Scheduled during exam period in April 2013) 25% All final course grades will be released by the Office of the Registrar at the conclusion of the course.
+Students should contact the course instructor to arrange a convenient time to review the final exam.
+No grades for any course assignment or exam will be released via email or by telephone.
+Readings that relate to seminar topics will be assigned each week.
 The participation grade is based on attendance and contributions to seminar discussions.
 During the year, it is recommended that students consult a reputable newspaper on a regular basis.
 Many newspapers are available on the Internet and many newspapers will email major headline stories or the daily front page.
 Each seminar will begin with a brief discussion of current events that relate to the themes and issues discussed in the course.
 Required Texts:

 Aucoin, Peter, Jarvis, Mark D. and Turnbull, Lori, Democratizing the Constitution: Reforming Responsible Government, Emond Montgomery, 2011.

-Docherty, David C. Legislatures, UBC Press, 2005 Quirk, Paul J. and Binder, Sarah A., (eds), Institutions of American Democracy: The Legislative Branch, Oxford University Press, 2005 Thurber, James A (ed), Rivals for Power, Presidential -Congressional Relations, In addition, there are numerous journal articles as well as chapters from books that are on reserve in D.B.
+Docherty, David C. Legislatures, UBC Press, 2005 Mann, Thomas and Ornstein, Norman J., It's Even Worse Than it Looks, How the American Constitutional System Collided with the New Politics of Extremism, Basic Books, 2012 Quirk, Paul J. and Binder, Sarah A., (eds), Institutions of American Democracy: The Legislative Branch, Oxford University Press, 2005 Thurber, James A (ed), Rivals for Power, Presidential -Congressional Relations, 4 th ed.Rowman and Littlefield Publishers, 2009.
+In addition, there are numerous journal articles as well as chapters from books that are on reserve in D.B.
 Weldon Library that will be assigned throughout the year.
 If you encounter difficulties in locating the assigned readings please consult the instructor.
 A copy of the required readings (excluding readings from required texts and journal articles that are available electronically) for each seminar will be placed in the Political Science Resource Room (Room 4109 SSC).
 Class Organization: